Caproni Campini N.1: Operational history

-The N.1s first flight was made on 27 August 1940 by test pilot Mario De Bernardi at Caproni's facility in Taliedo, outside Milan.
+The N.1's first flight was made on 27 August 1940 by test pilot Mario De Bernardi at Caproni's facility in Taliedo, outside Milan.
 He would conduct the majority of the N.1's test flights.
 The first flight lasted ten minutes, during which de Bernardi kept the speed below 225 mph, less than half throttle.

 Although the first flight of the jet-powered Heinkel He 178 had been made a year before to the day, it had not been made public, so the Fédération Aéronautique Internationale recorded the N.1 as the first successful flight by a jet aircraft.

 Flight tests with the first prototype revealed several issues with the engine.
 It did not produce sufficient thrust to achieve the anticipated performance if it was matched to a strengthened airframe to withstand the high loading pressures.
 The engine generated considerable heat, which forced the pilot to fly with the canopy open throughout the flight, which although effectively venting the heat, increased drag.
 According to aviation author Sterling Michael Pavelec the N.1 was "heavy and underpowered" and the conventionally-powered Caproni Vizzola F.4 was faster which he attributed to limited national resources which left development programs underfunded.

-On 30 November 1941 the second prototype was flown by de Bernardi, with Giovanni Pedace as a passenger, from Milan's Linate Airport to Rome's Guidonia Airport, in a highly publicised event which included a fly-past over Rome and a reception hosted by Italian Prime Minister Benito Mussolini.
-It was the first cross-country jet flight.
-The flight included a stopover at Pisa, possibly to refuel, and was made without using the rear burner.
+On 30 November 1941 the second prototype (Caproni construction No 4850) was flown by de Bernardi, with Giovanni Pedace as a passenger, from Milan's Linate Airport to Rome's Guidonia Airport.
+During the flight adverse weather caused a diversion, resulting in an unplanned flight over Pisa.
+On 5 December 1941, de Bernardi made a flight over central Rome following a request from Benito Mussolini.
+On 6 December 1941, Mussolini inspected the aircraft and watched de Bernardi demonstrate its capabilities.

-A Russian aircraft design bureau, TsAGI, obtained some details of the motorjet, and developed their own.
-Campini later formed a partnership with another Italian aircraft company, Reggiane, and with Roberto Longhi, modified the Reggiane Re.2005 to create the Re.2005R with a motor jet.
-Speed could have been increased to 750 km/h (470 mph) but fuel consumption would have reached nearly 1,000 L/h (61 imp gal/ks), almost four times the normal consumption of the Re.2005, at full throttle.

-Testing of the two N.1 prototypes continued into 1943; however one of the N.1s was partially destroyed when the Caproni factory was bombed, and the collapse of the Fascist government following the Allied invasion of Italy hindered the programme.
-After the defeat of Italy, the damaged prototype was transported to the United Kingdom for study at the Royal Aircraft Establishment (RAE) in Farnborough.
-The fate of this aircraft remains unknown.
+Testing of the first Caproni Campini N.1 prototype (Caproni construction No 4849) by the Italian military took place from December 1941 to August 1942 with the aircraft receiving its military serial number (MM.487) on 30 December 1941.
+During the test program the aircraft was regularly shown off to foreign delegations.
+The last known flight by a Caproni Campini N.1 took place on the 27 August 1942.
+In June 1944, MM.487 was found by Allied forces in its hangar at Guidonia airport.
+The aircraft was badly damaged either from allied bombing raids or by the retreating Germans.
+The damaged prototype was transported to the United Kingdom for study at the Royal Aircraft Establishment (RAE) in Farnborough.
+The aircraft was later scrapped at RAF Newton in 1949.
+The other example MM.448 (Caproni construction No 4850) survived the war in excellent condition.